ncp38/cs241-f24/projects/proj4/index.md

 ### How the program works

 You will notice large chunks of `main()` are already written for you.
-You must fill in the missing pieces.
+You **must** fill in the missing pieces.
 Here are some important variables you will use:

 - There is a boolean constant defined at the top of main called `PRINT_TREES`.
 This boolean constant is used to print extra debugging information.
-Keep it turned on as you write the program, as it will help you debug.
-You can turn it off as you start working with more movie reviews, as it the output will become too long.
+You can keep it turned on as you write the program, as it will help you debug.
+You can turn it off as you start working with more movie reviews, as the output can start to become too long.
 - `BSTMap<String, Integer> wordFreqs`: This map stores the frequency of each word seen in all the movie reviews.
 Whenever you see a word in a review, you will call `put` on this map and increment the frequency by 1.
 - `BSTMap<String, Integer> wordTotalScores`: This map stores, for every word, the (running) total of the ratings (scores) for all the movies